UweHeber/springboot-demo/README.md

 1. `http://localhost:8080/api/customers`
 2. `http://localhost:8080/api/companies`

-Both controllers use `PagedResources`, with which you can scroll elegantly between the individual result sets (pages).
+Both controllers using `PagedResources` with which you can scroll elegantly between the individual result sets (pages).
 This in combination with the `PagedResourcesAssembler` enables the controller to support HyperMedia.

-So, the result contains always all required information about first, previous, current, next or last page.
+So, the result contains always all required information about `first`, `previous`, `current`, `next` or `last` page.

-To support filtering by certain fields of an entity, a specific `specification` is assembled in each controller, which is transferred to the backend.
+To support the filtering by certain fields of an entity, a specific `specification` is assembled in each controller, which is passed to the backend logic.
 This can differ from case to case.

 ## Installation and Setup

 Following steps are required to install the plugin:

-1. Clone this repository to your developer workspace instance as mutation-test project:
+1. Clone this repository to your developer workspace instance:

     `$ git clone https://github.com/UweHeber/springboot-demo`

 2. Run following Maven command within your developer workspace

-    `mvn clean install`
+    `$ mvn clean install`

 3. Start application via shell command within your developer workspace

-    `java -Dfile.encoding=UTF-8 -jar target\springboot-demo-0.0.1-SNAPSHOT.jar`
+    `$ java -Dfile.encoding=UTF-8 -jar target\springboot-demo-0.0.1-SNAPSHOT.jar`

 ## Usage